-Ged O'Connor was named head women's soccer coach at Saint Leo University in March of 2006 after serving as an assistant coach for the Lions for four seasons.
-In seven seasons at the helm, he has a combined record of 79-41-9 and led Saint Leo to four NCAA Tournament (2006-2009) appearances and an SSC Tournament Championship in 2008 and 2011.
-Now in his eighth season, O'Connor has led the Lions to new heights, including their highest national ranking in program history, as well as the Lions' first SSC regular season championship title.
+Ged O'Connor was named head women's soccer coach at Saint Leo University in March 2006 after serving as an assistant coach for the Lions for four seasons.
+In 11 seasons at the helm, he has a combined record of 123-66-12 and led Saint Leo to seven NCAA Tournament (2006-2009, 2011, 2014, 2016) appearances.
+O’Connor has led the Lions to SSC Regular Season Championships in 2011 and 2016, along with SSC Tournament Championships in 2008 and 2016.
+O’Connor is responsible for all SSC titles in program history in his 11 seasons at the helm of the Green and Gold.

-Fresh off an NCAA post-season tourament appearance, the 2012 season was a rebuilding time for O'Connor's teams.
-After losing eight solid seniors from the '11 squad, O'Connor brought in eleven newcomers to help rebuild the program and grow in the longtime tradition of excellence.
+Fresh off an NCAA post-season tournament appearance, the 2012 season was a rebuilding time for O'Connor's teams.
+After losing eight solid seniors from the 2011 squad, O'Connor brought in eleven newcomers to help rebuild the program and grow in the longtime tradition of excellence.

-O’Connor guided the Lions to the best season in program history in 2011 as the squad finished the campaign sporting a 15-3-1 record en route to their first Sunshine State Conference regular season championship.
-Additionally, O’Connor’s group earned the top regional ranking in both the NSCAA and NCAA poll while finishing the year ranked No.23 in the NSCAA Top-25 poll.
-Making their fifth NCAA Tournament appearance in the last six seasons, the Lions also saw seven different student-athletes earn 18 post season awards ,including Cassie Barbaresi’s SSC Player of the Year and NSCAA All-America Third Team accolades.
+O’Connor guided the Lions to the best season in program history in 2011 as the squad finished the campaign sporting a 15-3-1 record en route to its first Sunshine State Conference regular season championship.
+Additionally, O’Connor’s group earned the top regional ranking in both the NSCAA and NCAA poll while finishing the year ranked No. 23 in the NSCAA Top 25 poll.
+Making their fifth NCAA Tournament appearance in the last six seasons, the Lions also saw seven different student-athletes earn 18 post season awards, including Cassie Barbaresi’s SSC Player of the Year and NSCAA All-America Third Team accolades.

-The 15-5-2 record in the 2008 season became the most successful in the history of the program with accolades including the SSC Tournament Championship, two All-Americans, two Academic All-Americas, five All-South Region recipients, four All-Sunshine State Conference recipients, and an NSCAA Team Academic Award for success in the classroom.
+The 15-5-2 record in the 2008 season became the most successful in the history of the program to that point.
+Accolades included the SSC Tournament Championship, two All-Americans, two Academic All-Americas, five All-South Region recipients, four All-Sunshine State Conference recipients, and an NSCAA Team Academic Award for success in the classroom.

 O'Connor burst onto the scene as the Lions' head coach in 2006, leading the team to the most successful season in program history.
 Saint Leo set a program record for fewest losses (3) and earned the team's first-ever bid to the NCAA Division II Tournament.
 The Lions also advanced to their first-ever SSC Tournament Final after a runner-up finish in the regular season.
 Saint Leo was 14-3-2 overall and 6-2 in the SSC, during a season that included an eight-game unbeaten run to start the year and a seven-match winning streak late in the season.
 Several players were named All-Conference and All-Region during the campaign.